 I choose kind, do you?

-For those wanting to incorporate this wonderful story into classroom or home based lessons, here are some great resources to get you started:
+Correspondingly, for those wanting to incorporate this wonderful story into the classroom or home-based lessons, here are some great resources to get you started:

 - Fabulous questions for teachers from R.J.
 Palacio’s Site